therealalexolthoff/twin-template/CONTRIBUTING.md

 ## The one thing that will break silently: embeddings

-`embed.py` is called from both `ingest.py` (embedding documents) and `context.py` (embedding a user's query). **Documents and queries have to end up in the same vector space.** If you change the embedding model, `output_dimensionality`, or `task_type` handling in `embed.py`, existing indexes become incompatible with new queries — retrieval won't error, it'll just quietly return bad or empty results.
+`embed.py` is called from both `ingest.py` (embedding documents) and `context.py` (embedding a user's query). **Documents and queries have to end up in the same vector space.** If you change the embedding model, `output_dimensionality`, or `task_type` handling in `embed.py`, existing indexes become incompatible with new queries; retrieval won't error, it'll just quietly return bad or empty results.
 Any PR touching `embed.py` should call this out explicitly and note that a re-run of `ingest.py` is required.

 ## Two Ways To Contribute

-Everything above is about the **pipeline** — how documents become a searchable index.
+Everything above is about the **pipeline**: how documents become a searchable index.
 As of now, the pipeline is stable and reliable.
 Contributions are welcome, but they will not substantially extend **the value** of the template.

 By contrast, **chatbot feature contributions**, modular additions layered on top of `main.py`/`context.py` that change what the chatbot can *do*, without touching how it retrieves knowledge, can substantially improve the value of the template.